 So What Now?

-On the other hand, there is a lot to consider and some sizable piles of paperwork to go through before you can move in.
+On the other hand, there is a lot to consider and some paperwork to go through before you can move in.
 One thing to keep in mind is that this is not only one of the biggest investments you’ll ever make, it’s also one of the most personal.
 Only you can truly decide what size home you want and need, and what you can afford.
 Once you’ve weighed all of your options, you’ll be even closer to that place of your own.

 Find out what the leading mortgage lenders have to offer to help you realize your dream of becoming a homeowner.